Saltfarmer/BBC-recommendation-system/README.md

 ## Introduction

 *The introduction connects all relevant points in a concise narrative.
-The problem description is unambiguous and the connection to the recommender system convincingly presented.
+The problem description is unambiguous and the connection to the recommender systemis  convincingly presented.
 It is clear how value-sensitive design in integrated in the project.
 No need for further clarifications is needed.*

 Recommender systems aim to predict users' interests and recommend stuff that is interesting for the user.
 Data are required for recommender systems from either from the user (collaborative filtering), service provider (content-based filtering), or both (hybrid filtering).
 In this project, I am trying to create a prototype of a recommendation system based on the articles from BBC.